The RAV4 – Toyota’s Best Seller

 The average annual repair cost is $429, compared to an average of $521 for other compact SUVs.
 The frequency you can anticipate visiting a repair shop is low too and comparable to its classmates.
 Toyota RAV4 owners have to bring their vehicles to a repair shop for unscheduled repairs an average of .3 times per year, compared to an average of .4 for all other vehicle types.
 When it comes to severe repairs, you’ll be pleased to know that the probability of a repair being major is about 10%, so not urgent.
 Other SUVs in its class average 11%.

 While repairing a Toyota RAV4 can be less expensive than other brands, you could still come across a hefty repair bill at some point, so we recommend adding additional coverage through a mechanic al breakdown insurance provider (MBI), or a vehicle services contract (VSC).
 These are often referred to as an extended car warranty.
-A MBI or VSC can help take the sting out of an unexpected repair and give you peace of mind.
-Olive is a trusted name in the MBI and VSC industry and specializes in vehicle extended warranties for consumers.
-You can see if your car qualifies, get 9 different coverage and pricing options and even buy and manage online if you want to at quote.olive.com.
+A MBI or VSC can help take the sting out of an unexpected repair and give you peace of mind. olive® is a trusted name in the MBI and VSC industry and specializes in vehicle extended warranty solutions for consumers.
+You can see if your car qualifies, get 9 different coverage and pricing options and even buy and manage online if you want to at shop.olive.com.

 In terms of general maintenance, it should be free for the first two years or 25,000 miles if you purchase a brand new RAV4.
 All new Toyotas come with the ToyotaCar plan, which takes care of normally scheduled maintenance and includes engine oil and filter changes, tire rotation, a multi-point inspection and fluid level checks and adjustments.
 After the first two years, most maintenance will average anywhere between $100 and $200, but for bigger mileage specific service checks, you can expect to pay anywhere from $300 – $400.